Abs. Everyone has them. For some, they are super toned and visible, while for others, they are hidden and covered by layers of fat.

 It’s a fallacy to think that by doing a thousand sit-ups, you’d be able to shed belly fat.

-What you can instead do is to consistently follow a calorie-controlled diet and exercise plan, to reduce overall body fat, and ultimately lose belly fat.
+What you can instead do is consistently follow a calorie-controlled diet and exercise plan, to reduce overall body fat, and ultimately lose belly fat.

 What to eat to lose belly fat